elianbraja/geospatial-data-logger/README.md

 2. Set the Ruby version to 3.2.2: `rvm use 3.2.2`.
 3. Install necessary gems: `bundle install`.
 4. Configure the database and run migrations: `rake db:create && rake db:migrate`.
 5. Set up credentials: Run `EDITOR="nano" rails credentials:edit` and provide your Mapbox API key.
-You can obtain one from the Mapbox platform or contact the project owner for assistance.
+You can obtain one from the Mapbox platform or contact [elianbraja@gmail.com](mailto:elianbraja@gmail.com) for assistance.
 6. Start the server: `rails s`.

 ## Gems and Third-Party Libraries